Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 Description automatically generated

-Figure 20: Event Viewer output as accessed from Applications and Services Logs > Microsoft > Windows > WindowsUpdateClient > Operational.
+Figure 44: Event Viewer output as accessed from Applications and Services Logs > Microsoft > Windows > WindowsUpdateClient > Operational.

 Summary and Additional Resources

-This document provided a comprehensive guide to managing Windows updates with Workspace ONE UEM, covering key concepts such as Windows Updates sources, deployment rings, Smart Groups, sensors, and validation steps.
+This document provided a comprehensive guide to managing Windows Updates with Workspace ONE UEM, covering key concepts such as Windows Updates sources, Deployment Rings, Smart Groups, sensors, and validation steps.

 Additional Resources